noelboss/featherlight/README.md

 		beforeClose:  null,                   /* Called before close. can return false to prevent opening of lightbox.
 Gets event as parameter, this contains all data */
 		afterOpen:    null,                   /* Called after open.
 Gets event as parameter, this contains all data */
 		afterClose:   null,                   /* Called after close.
 Gets event as parameter, this contains all data */
+		contentFilters: ['jquery', 'image', 'html', 'ajax'], /* List of content filters to use to determine the content */
 		open: function(event){                /* opens the lightbox "this" contains $instance with the lightbox, and with the config */
 			$.proxy($.featherlight.methods.open, this, event)();
 		},